Bloomington Boogies Education Overview

 --Listen to Thelonious Monk’s “Blue Monk”

-Cass Hart will present "Boogie Woogie: An Exploration" in which she will lead participants on a journey that will reveal some distinctive features and patterns which give boogie-woogie piano its propulsive drive.
-The workshop, which is supported by the Bloomington Arts Commission, the Brown County Community Foundation, Inc., and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts, is limited to 20 people.
+Note: Cass Hart was unable to be in Bloomington due to a death in her family.
+Stephanie Trick & Paolo Alderighi presented "Boogie Woogie: An Exploration" in which they led participants on a journey that revealed distinctive features and patterns which give boogie-woogie its propulsive drive.
+The workshop, supported by the Bloomington Arts Commission, Brown County Community Foundation, Inc., and Indiana Arts Commission which receives support from the State of Indiana and the National Endowment for the Arts, was limited to 20 people, and preregistration was required.

 To prepare: